 Ioanna Tourkochoriti is a legal scholar working in the field of human rights, jurisprudence, constitutional law, comparative law, political theory.
 For eight years she held various research and faculty appointments at Harvard University.
 She was a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School and a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
-During Academic Year 2019-2020 she is a Visiting Fellow at LSE's Law Department.
+She is currently a Lecturer above the Bar at the School of Law of the National University of Ireland Galway.
+During Academic Year 2019-2020 she was a Visiting Fellow at LSE's Law Department.

 She received her PhD (in Law) from the Ecole des Hautes Etudes en Sciences Sociales - Paris, France.
 Her dissertation (743p.) was awarded the Highest Academic Distinction (unanimously, French/English defense).
 In order to finish writing it she spent two years as a Visiting Researcher at Harvard Law School.
 She received a Masters in Political Philosophy from EHESS - Paris, and an L.L.M. in Public Law from Université Panthéon-Assas, Paris II, France.
 She holds an L.L.B. in Law (4 year law degree) from Athens Law School, Greece.
 She has received a number of Fellowships and grants from the Greek State and the European Union.

-She is the author of a book manuscript with the title “Freedom of Speech: An Inquiry Into the Revolutionary Roots of American and French Legal Thought", where she argues that the difference in the balancing of the two rights reflects a difference in the understanding of the role of the state concerning the definition of the content and the limits of liberty.
-The book is based in analysis from the perspective of legal philosophy of the role of the government and the understanding of liberty in France and the US since the French and the American Revolutions.
+Her book “Freedom of Speech: A Philosophical Inquiry Into the Revolutionary Roots of American and French Legal Thought" (Cambridge University Press, 2021), was characterised by reviewers as "leading", "innovative" and "based on extraordinary research".
+It argues that the difference in the balancing of the two rights reflects a difference in the understanding of the role of the state concerning the definition of the content and the limits of liberty.
+The book is based in analysis of the understanding of liberty in France and the US since the French and the American Revolutions.
 It engages with major political theorists and discusses how they were read and understood by political actors on the two sides of the Atlantic.

 Apart from being a legal theorist she has also practical experience as a lawyer.
 She has handled human rights cases at the European Court of Human Rights and she has served as Investigator with the Greek Ombudsman (Human Rights Division).
 In this position she mediated in cases of complaints of the citizens against the government for violations of their rights and authored numerous reports proposing solutions to the Greek Government towards a more efficient public administration respectful of citizens' rights.